timescale/docs/api/time_weight.md

 FROM t;
 ```

+## Advanced Usage Notes
+Most cases will work out of the box, but for power users, or those who want to
+dive deeper, we've included a bit more context below.

 ### Interpolation methods details
 Discrete time values don't always allow for an obvious calculation of the time
 weighted average.
 In order to calculate a time weighted average we need to choose